 Family Law Fixed Fees

-At MKB Law Solicitors we aim to be as transparent as possible with our fees.
+At MKB Law we aim to be as transparent as possible with our fees.
 We feel that our divorce and family law cost framework is a fair reflection of the work carried out by our expert solicitors.
 The table below details our cost structure for divorce and child contact/residence services:

 The table below details our fee structure for buying or selling your home.
 Fees are calculated based on the value of your property.
 Additional costs for disbursements, such as property certificates and searches, will apply and will be outlined by your Conveyancing Solicitor.
 The below fee is inclusive of VAT.

 Other Fixed Fees

-Elsewhere in these pages you will come across specific fixed fee arrangements which we provide including family law fixed fees and with respect to the making of wills.
-We at MKB Law are confident that, for the vast majority of clients, we will be able to arrive at bespoke fixed fee solutions for almost every aspect of the services we offer.
+Elsewhere in these pages you will come across specific fixed fee arrangements which we provide including the making of wills.
+We are confident that, for the vast majority of clients, we will be able to arrive at bespoke fixed fee solutions for almost every aspect of the services we offer.
 From your initial consultation, your Solicitor will be able to advise on all fees and outlays that will apply.

-These problems have been very substantially overcome by the increase in the jurisdiction of the County Court to £30,000.
-Statistically it has been shown that most cases for damages/compensation are resolved below that limit.
-As solicitors’ and barristers’ fees in the County Court are measured on a scale, it is now much easier to more accurately advise on the potential cost of a case.
+These problems have been substantially overcome by the increase in the jurisdiction of the County Court to £30,000.
+Statistically most cases for damages/compensation are resolved below that limit.
+As solicitor and barrister fees in the County Court are measured on a scale, it is now much easier advise on the potential cost of a case.